-We realize it’s only halfway through the season and nothing is settled yet.
+We realise it’s only halfway through the season and nothing is settled yet.
 But with Manchester City winning 17 out of 18 games in the Premier League, we’re getting to the stage where we’re having to look elsewhere for worthy opponents.

 Some are already comparing Pep Guardiola’s men with the finest teams to have graced the league, and it’s certainly hard to remember many sides playing better football.
 Their dominance makes you wonder how they would have fared against the other great teams that Europe has produced over the last 30 years.